stfc/ceph-InfluxDB-metricsCollector/README.md

 ##Hotswapping plugins:

-You can switch plugins whilst the program is running by turning them off or on in the configursiton file If altering or changing the code of a plugin please remember to delete its corresponding .pyc file.
+You can switch plugins whilst the program is running by turning them off or on in the configuration file.
+If altering or changing the code of a plugin please remember to delete its corresponding .pyc file.

 ##Documentation:

-The documentation folder contains some useful information about the way items are tagged, and a spreadsheet showing the sources of all metrics and a small calculator which estimates the number of points that are gathered with each run.
+The documentation folder contains some useful information about the way items are tagged, and a spreadsheet showing the sources of all metrics with a small calculator which estimates the number of points that are gathered with each run.

 ##Creating plugins:

-All plugin classes must inherit from base.Base and implement the function `gather_metrics()`, which will return an array of all the measurements
+All plugin classes must inherit from `base.Base` and implement the function `gather_metrics()`, which will return an array of all the measurements
 To log events in your plugin, use `self.logger.` followed by the logging level this should show up under as defined by the logging library e.g. `self.logger.info('Gathering metrics')`